he nations of Earth have collectively recognized that global warming and climate change require an international response.

 I have been at every COP from 2011 to 2019 in that same official but autonomous capacity.

-The IICAT website was and remains our primary research archive — a public file cabinet with which we share our sources and publish our work.
+The IICAT website was and remains our climate research archive — a public file cabinet with which we share our sources and publish our work.

 IICAT is a methodological experiment in conflict-seeking participatory ethnography and visual documentation — a tool for participating in the UN climate talks and engaging with the scholars, intellectuals, activists, politicians and business folks who gather each year inside the COPs as well as outside, in the streets.

-EJ/CJ is constituted by 11 UCSB scholars and six so-called Constituent Projects, each of which is organized by EJ/CJ scholars.
+EJ/CJ is constituted by 20 UCSB scholars and seven Constituent Projects, each of which is organized by one or more EJ/CJ scholars.

-In 2016, John Foran (UC) and Sarah Jaquette Ray (CSU) created the UC-CSU Knowledge Action Network for Climate Justice Education.
+In 2016, John Foran (UC) and Sarah Jaquette Ray (CSU) created the UC-CSU Knowledge Action Network for Climate Justice Education, out of which grew the UC-CSU NXTerra Project.

 In 2017, EJ/CJ adopted the UC-CSU KAN as one of its EJ/CJ Constituent Projects.